josiahkeeler/josiahkeeler.github.io/_posts/2020-09-25-Custom-Keyboard-Layouts-with-XKB.md

 ![*The IJKL layout*](/images/layout.png)

 Thanks internet!
 I'm probably going to write a small bash script to automatically install my layout so I can add it to any computer with one click.
-Peak efficiency am I right? *It took me 2 hours to write 12 lines of code*
+Peak efficiency am I right?

-Peace out!
+*It took me 2 hours to write 12 lines of code T-T* Peace out!

 JK